Skip to main content

 What is Azure DevOps used for?
 Azure DevOps integrates with popular open-source and outside tools and services and the complete DevOps workflow.
 Use the programs and tools that you are familiar with.
 Deliver higher-quality software more quickly by spending less time integrating.

 One of Azure DevOps’ most prominent features is its flexibility, which allows it to integrate with other solutions on the market.
 In addition, it uses shared management of the process flow and collaboratively manages the entire DevOps toolchain, allowing the organization to take advantage of the tools already in use.
-Compared to other technologies currently available on the market, Azure DevOps excels for three reasons.
+Compared to other technologies currently available, Azure DevOps excels for three reasons.

 Useful link: What is Azure Devops, Core Services, Advantages and Pricing?